aristc98/prework-study-guide/README.md

-# <Prework-Study-Guide>
+# <PreworkStudyGuide>

+## Description
-## I created this study guide to help new bootcamp students with all the new information they will be taking in.
+ I created this study guide to help new bootcamp students with all the new information they will be taking in.
 The guide contains notes for HTML, CSS, Git, and JavaScript.

 ## Installation